bobllor/local-cloud-storage/README.md

 # About

-This is a for fun project of mine that mimics a cloud storage, used primarily for learning how the all the systems interacts with each other: front end, back end, network, security, authentication, and more.
+This is a for fun project of mine that is a simple clone of cloud storages, used primarily for learning how the all the systems interacts with each other: front end, back end, network, security, authentication, and more.